Logistics for a better Swedish food system

 Here is a video of some of this work (data collection and maps led by Usman and Nils) being presented in Helsinki at the ESPC3 conference in June 2018

-This project focuses on synthesizing existing knowledge on how to achieve high production, economic sustainability, climate change mitigation and adaptation, reduced eutrophication and high biodiversity, increased animal welfare, and reduced risk of spread of disease in the Swedish food system.
-Through the systematic literature review and key stakeholder workshops, the synthesis will identify research gaps related to how to maximize synergies and minimize tradeoffs among these goals at the interface of academia and practitioner knowledge and priorities.
+This project focused on synthesizing existing knowledge on how to achieve high production, economic sustainability, climate change mitigation and adaptation, reduced eutrophication and high biodiversity, increased animal welfare, and reduced risk of spread of disease in the Swedish food system.
+Through the systematic literature review and key stakeholder workshops, the synthesis identified research gaps related to how to maximize synergies and minimize tradeoffs among these goals at the interface of academia and practitioner knowledge and priorities (here is a news piece on the work).

 Support by: FORMAS